pedrofernandoch/only-geek-store/README.md

 ## Problems

-One of the group’s problems was the overlapping of CSS files, which complicated the development of the frontend side of the application.
+The overlapping CSS files complicated the development at some point.
+When connecting to the database, MongoDB didn’t recognize the informed IP (solved).
+Also, the group had some problems operating the database since it was the first time for us using a NoSql database.

 ## Comments